-The course aims to take a broad approach, introducing you to a number of sectors including: livestock and agriculture; horticulture; forestry; environmental studies and transferable estate work skills.
-With a balance of both practical and theoretical work, you`ll acquire a good range of skills, with a thorough understanding of how and when they should be applied.
+The course aims to take a broad approach, introducing you to many different topics, and with a balance of both practical and theoretical work, you will acquire a good range of skills, with a thorough understanding of how and when they should be applied.

-No previous experience or qualifications are necessary, however a keen interest to work in the outdoors and an enthusiasm for this sector are vital.
-You must also be reasonably fit and happy to work in all weathers, and be able to safely follow instruction in the use of tools and machinery under supervision.
-Basic literacy is required and students should have reached the minimum age of sixteen.
-Mature students are welcome, and all candidates will attend an interview.
+No formal qualifications are necessary, however you should have a keen interest in working in the outdoors, and enthusiasm to embrace the practical skills and principles of land use.
+You must be reasonably fit, happy to work in all weathers, and able to safely follow instruction in the use of tools and machinery.
+Basic literacy and numeracy is required, and students should be at least 16.
+Mature students are very welcome.
+All candidates will attend an interview.

 Some of our courses require students to have essential equipment/clothing.